neurosis69/chia-sync-test/README.md

 # CHIA - db sync performance tests

-(Local) ansible playbook to start a chia db `long sync` for given Scenarios (Heights).
+Ansible playbook (for local execution) to start a chia db `long sync` for some predefined Scenarios.

 The scenarios are chosen to reflect high transaction volumes like Transaction Start or Dust Storms.

+***Current Testcases are prepared for chia version 1.2.11 only.***

 ## SQLite Databases

-For every scenario one fresh synced chia db is prepared as follows:
+For every Scenario one initially fresh synced chia db is prepared as follows:
 * synced until mentioned "DB Height"
-* droped all indexes except:
+* droped all indexes, except the following:
   * peak on block_records(is_peak) where is_peak=1
   * full_block_height on full_blocks(height)
   * hint_index on hints(hint)
-* vacuumed
+* finally vacuumed the db

 ## Testcase/Scenario Configuration